bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 2. Trend related to the news
+The Rocket League World Championship is coming up.

 3. Who does that?
+There are 22 million unique Rocket League accounts and fewer than 1% have reached the top rank.

 4. Answering a question people care about
+How do I know what to do to improve?

 5. Valuable to businesses